Diabetes can be well managed with healthy eating, combined with regular physical activity and weight management.

 Some of these choices include:

-- 3/4–1 cup of high-fibre breakfast cereal with low-fat milk and one piece of fruit
+- 3/4–1 cup of high-fibre breakfast cereal with low-fat milk and one piece of fruit, OR

-- two slices of bread or toast – preferably wholegrain– with thinly spread margarine, peanut butter, Vegemite, baked beans, grilled tomato with avocado, poached or boiled eggs, or sardines
+- two slices of wholegrain toast – with thinly spread peanut butter, baked beans, grilled tomato with avocado, poached or boiled eggs, ricotta cheese and tomato or sardines

 - water, tea or coffee.